ArtVIP: Articulated Digital Assets of Visual Realism, Modular Interaction, and Physical Fidelity for Robot Learning: Evaluation

 \subsection{Visual Realism Evaluations}

-In Sec.~\ref{visual_art}, we have illustrated \ours guaranteed visual realism through three aspects: mesh, texture, and material.
-The comparative analysis will be conducted among \ours, BEHAVIOR-1K, and PartNet-Mobility.
-As the visualization comparison illustrated in the right of Fig.~\ref{fig:triangles}, both of BEHAVIOR-1K and PartNet-Mobility have distorted mesh and implausible appearance.
-To evaluate them objectively, we use the amount of triangular faces to quantify the geometric details for the mesh aspect and evaluate the quality of texture and material by visualizing the sim-to-real domain gap rendered by Isaac sim.
-Since URDF format (PartNet-Mobility) sometimes loses material information when converted to USD format (Isaac Sim), PartNet-Mobility is only included in the comparison of geometric details (untextured mesh).
+We conduct a comparative analysis of \ours, BEHAVIOR-1K, and PartNet-Mobility (see Appendix Sec.~\ref{subsec:Chart_Comparison} for the detailed chart).
+As shown on the right of Fig.~\ref{fig:triangles}, both BEHAVIOR-1K and PartNet-Mobility exhibit distorted geometry and implausible appearance.
+In addition, we quantify geometric detail via triangle count, evaluate reconstruction performance, and visualize feature distributions to assess visual realism.

-\textbf{Geometric Details.} Meshes built from densely triangular faces preserve the core geometric details.
+\textbf{Geometric Detail.} Meshes built from densely triangular faces preserve the core geometric detail.
 A high count of triangular faces improves surface smoothness and minimizes faceting.
-The left of Fig.~\ref{fig:triangles} illustrates the comparison results on object categories that appear in all three datasets, demonstrating the rich geometric details in \ours.
+The left of Fig.~\ref{fig:triangles} illustrates the comparison results on object categories that appear in all three datasets, demonstrating the rich geometric detail in \ours.
 More analysis and relative profiling are in the Appendix Sec.~\ref{subsec:Visual_Comparison}.

-\textbf{Reconstruction Performance Evaluation.} To assess differences in reconstruction quality across data assets, we conducted experiments using VGGT~\cite{wang2025vggt}, a widely adopted method that has demonstrated strong generalization in real-world reconstruction tasks.
+\textbf{Reconstruction Performance Evaluation.} To assess differences in reconstruction quality across data assets, we conducted experiments using VGGT~\citep{wang2025vggt}, a widely adopted method that has demonstrated strong generalization in real-world reconstruction tasks.
 Using identical multi-view sampling strategies on the OmniGibson and ArtVIP assets, we generated reconstruction inputs, with results shown on the left portion of Fig.~\ref{figx}.
 Reconstructions from \ours assets exhibit higher structural fidelity and finer detail preservation compared to those from OmniGibson.
 This suggests that \ours's more realistic geometry and material representation enhance the quality and compatibility of sampled images for reconstruction tasks.
 The results underscore the role of high-fidelity assets in supporting viewpoint diversity and accurate structure recovery.